I’ll be first to admit that technology is amazing. I use it all the time. To set goals. Coordinate schedules. Make phone calls.

 As Francis Chan observes, “Our greatest fear should not be of failure, but of succeeding at things in life that don’t really matter.”

-My goal for 2020 is to be wise in the way I spend my time.
+My goal for the coming year is to be wise in the way I spend my time.
 And that means being smart about how I use technology.
 Some of my productivity tips may seem counterintuitive, but by sharpening my memory and loosening technology’s grip on my life, these practices will make me more efficient in the long run.
 Efficient, happy, and balanced.

-My goal is to spend the next 12 months nurturing my relationships, developing my gifts, strengthening my brain, exercising my memory, and putting into practice the lessons I’ve learned.
+So I purpose to spend the next 12 months — and beyond! — nurturing my relationships, developing my gifts, strengthening my brain, exercising my memory, and putting into practice the lessons I’ve learned.
 In short, I want to be as productive as possible in all the areas that matter most.

 Jennifer Flanders has been happily married for 32 years and is the mother of 12 children.
 Her family provides lots of opportunities to invest her time in things that really matter.
-For more productivity tips, check out the all-new 2020 Ultimate Productivity Bundle:
+For more on sustainable productivity, check out her book Balanced: The Art of Minding What Matters Most.